Lastor4/SystemsArchitecture/sa_chapter1.md

 In some cases to respond immediately, execution of the current program must be suspended.
 To cause this, the device raises an *interrupt* signal, which is a request for service by the processor The processor provides the requested service by executing a program called an *interrupt-service routine*.
 The processor saves its current state to the memory so that it can continue after the *interrupt-service routine* is completed.

-## Number Representation And Arithmetic Operations
+# Number Representation And Arithmetic Operations
-I need to get some sleep...
+The most natural way to represent a number in a computer system is by a string of bits, called a binary number.

+## Integers
+Consider an *b*-bit vector
+> B = bn−1 ... b1b0